SURYASNAIR1/Cybersecurity-/Tryhackme/LocalPotato.md

 We are going to make use of local potato exploit to move the dll SprintCSP.dll into the location windows system32 using a privileged process.

+We modified the dll to add the user to the admin user group therefore successfully elevating the privileges.

 ![WhatsApp Image 2023-06-21 at 19 18 50](https://github.com/SURYASNAIR1/Cybersecurity-/assets/123303806/1b75b9c5-7b49-4181-a6c4-63d2fc0374b7)

+Then we need to launch Remote Procedural Call so as to make a code to invoke the storage service which inturn will load that dll.

 ![WhatsApp Image 2023-06-21 at 19 20 56](https://github.com/SURYASNAIR1/Cybersecurity-/assets/123303806/a5c3bbab-8533-4630-9853-5c83c7940512)

 ![WhatsApp Image 2023-06-21 at 19 25 55](https://github.com/SURYASNAIR1/Cybersecurity-/assets/123303806/7ea942d6-3795-437e-8c41-1066ebe4b73e)

 ![WhatsApp Image 2023-06-21 at 19 27 49](https://github.com/SURYASNAIR1/Cybersecurity-/assets/123303806/8cffa3e0-8f69-4a30-b633-f0845ba65754)

+Thus we can see user is a part of administrators group.

 **Task 6**